gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 ## The Prophet

-What makes Dostoevsky extraordinary — what separates him from every other nineteenth-century novelist — is that he saw what was coming.
+What makes Dostoevsky extraordinary, what separates him from every other nineteenth-century novelist, is that he saw what was coming.

 In *Demons* (1872), written as a satire of radical nihilism, he depicted a revolutionary cell that murders one of its own members to bind the others through complicity.

-He depicted the logic of totalitarianism — the use of ideology to dissolve individual conscience, the manufacture of collective guilt, the terror as a tool of cohesion — twenty years before Lenin was a political figure, seventy years before Koestler wrote *Darkness at Noon.*
+He depicted the logic of totalitarianism: the use of ideology to dissolve individual conscience, the manufacture of collective guilt, the terror as a tool of cohesion.
+Twenty years before Lenin was a political figure.
+Seventy years before Koestler wrote *Darkness at Noon.*

 He depicted, in the figure of Shigalyov, the revolutionary who concludes that true equality